 Ultimate Guide for Buying Property in Singapore (Local vs Foreigner)

-In cities such as Singapore and Hong Kong, property is a hot button topic with keen interest from both local and foreign buyers.
-Traditionally, it is also considered one of the safest forms of investments for people to grow their money
+In cities such as Singapore and Hong Kong, property is a hot-button topic with keen interest from both local and foreign buyers.
+Traditionally, it is also considered one of the safest forms of investment for people to grow their money.

-There are many compelling reasons that make Singapore a lucrative choice for property investment, it is no surprise that Singapore’s properties well received by foreigners, be it for investment, holidays home, children education…etc. We think here are the top 3 reasons:
+There are many compelling reasons that make Singapore a lucrative choice for property investment.
+It’s no surprise that Singapore’s properties are well-received by foreigners, be it for investment, holiday homes, children’s education, etc. We think here are the top 3 reasons:

-Firstly, Singapore’s property market is established upon stable political governance, sound economic policies and Singapore’s indisputable position as a commercial trading hub.
-The local property market is also closely monitored by the Singapore government and initiatives to prevent the formation of a property bubble are well-established.
+Singapore’s property market is established upon stable political governance, sound economic policies and its indisputable position as a commercial trading hub.
+The local property market is closely monitored by the Singapore government, and initiatives to prevent the formation of a property bubble are well-established.
 Therefore, foreign investors are assured that the value of their investment in local property will be maintained for years to come.

-Secondly, Singapore’s pro-business and low-tax environment has helped put Singapore on the radar for property investment amongst foreigners.
+Singapore’s pro-business and low-tax environment has helped put Singapore on the radar for property investment amongst foreigners.
 Despite the introduction of the Additional Buyer’s Stamp Duty, the cost will be partially offset by the non-existence of capital gains and inheritance taxes.
-Additionally, when selling property, the only chargeable tax is the Seller’s Stamp Duty (SSD), which is not only applicable within the first three years but is also relatively low.
+Additionally, when selling property, the only chargeable tax is the Seller’s Stamp Duty (SSD), which is applicable within the first four years.

-With the border reopening, we had seen an increasing numbers of foreigner buyers coming back to Singapore property market.
-If you’re foreigner considering buying property in Singapore, this article is right for you!
+With the border reopening, we have seen increasing numbers of foreigner buyers coming back to Singapore’s property market.
+If you’re a foreigner considering buying property in Singapore, this article is right for you!

 A foreign person means any person who is not any of the following: